victorpinto/VGA123_Unity_Template/README.md

  1. Drag the EventTriggers Script onto a Trigger Volume
  2. Set the size of "Objects that Trigger" to how ever many objects you would like to be able to trigger these events.
- 3. Drag in the Player Character, or any other object that you wish to trigger the events into
+ 3. Drag in the Player Character, or any other game object that you wish to trigger the events into the "Element" slot od the EventTriggers script.

+From here you have several choices
+**DeathBox (OnTriggerEnter)**
+if you tick off

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMzE3OTU2OTBdfQ==
+eyJoaXN0b3J5IjpbMTI1NjA4ODA4NSwtMTIzMTc5NTY5MF19
 -->